TSSU payroll deduction

 |Is there any other way to apply for Payroll Deduction?||No. Online Self Service through myinfo.sfu.ca is the only way that a TSSU member can apply for Payroll Deduction because this service is connected to your employee account and ID.|

-For example, if you start your deduction in January and decide to stop it for February and then re-start in March, you will be charged late fee penalties for the month of February.
+For example, if you start your deduction in January and decide to stop it for February and then re-start in March, you will be charged interest for the month of February.

 Another example would be to start your deduction in the last month of the term.
-You can do that; however, late fees will be charged for each month after tuition is due, up until you start making payroll deductions.
+You can do that; however, interest will be charged for each month after tuition is due, up until you start making payroll deductions.